Labfox/Cours/docs/lce/main.md

 prevention on drugs.
 I would also make laws for gun-caused crimes and felonies harsher.
 I would also try to remove DMCA to replace it with a law with less intellectual property rights on trade secrets and with expanded fair use clauses.

+I liked the show, even tho I think sometimes it was a little too much.
+I also thought the english was too adapted for French ppl.

+On the whole, most of us enjoyed the show.
+First, we agree that the show was interesting and the actors played really well, considering they had to play many parts.
+Secondly, we found the story of Nelson Mandela inspiring, because he became a leader, after spending 27 years in jail.
+Yet, some of us thought the stage was plain and furthermore the weak point was that one of the actors didn't speak loud enough, whereas the actor who played the other lawyer really embodied real Mandela